 Identifying Elder Abuse in the Riverside County Area

 Under California law, elder abuse and neglect is defined as "physical abuse, neglect, abandonment, isolation, abduction, or other treatment with resulting physical harm or pain or mental suffering, or the deprivation by a care custodian..." occurring in the hospital, nursing home, or assisted living setting.
 Any unexplained injury, illness, or death may be the result of abuse or neglect.

 Here at Walton Law Firm, we see three primary types of cases: those involving falls and fractures, bed sores (decubitus ulcers), and physical abuse, whether it is by staff, or by a fellow resident.
 Anytime there is an unexplained injury, illness, or obvious change in condition, it might be a sign of abuse or neglect.

 What to do if nursing home elder abuse is suspected in a Riverside County facility.

-Abuse or neglect is frequently suspected long after the acts have occurred.
+Abuse or neglect is frequently suspected long after the acts have occurred it is important to find a qualified Riverside County nursing home lawyer.
 In the case of physical abuse, it can be identified by unusual bruising or other markings on the body, or unusual behavior.
 Neglect is often recognized by any unusual medical problems such as decubitus ulcers (bed sores), dehydration, unexplained injuries or fractures, over medication, or other care-related injuries.

 Contact Walton Law Firm.
-Riverside County elder abuse and neglect attorney Randy Walton provides free consultations in cases concerning abuse, neglect, or malpractice in the nursing home or residential care setting.
+Riverside County nursing home lawyer attorney Randy Walton has 20 years of experience prosecuting cases of abuse and neglect in the nursing home and assisted living setting, and he provides free consultations in cases concerning such cases.
 He can be reached at (866) 607-1325 or by completing the online questionnaire.